-Dr Azadeh Chalabi

-Senior Lecture in Law University of Liverpool

-Founder of the Global Network on National Human Rights Action Planning plans for more than 14 years from theoretical, doctrinal, empirical and practical perspectives and has written extensively in this area.
+Dr Azadeh Chalabi Senior Lecturer in Law University of Liverpool Founder of the Global Network on National Human Rights Action Planning Dr Azadeh Chalabi is a senior lecturer in law at the School of Law and Social Justice, University of Liverpool.
+Her research focuses on the gap between human rights theory and human rights practice.
+Azadeh, who is the founder of the first Global Network on National Human Rights Action Planning, has been working on these plans for more than 14 years from theoretical, doctrinal, empirical and practical perspectives and has written extensively in this area.
 Her second book, entitled "National Human Rights Action Planning", published by Oxford University Press, is the first ever volume dedicated to this area.
 Recently, Azadeh conducted a comprehensive longitudinal study of all the national human rights action plans developed between 1994-2024 and available in English to take stock of three decades of advancing and implementing these plans.
 The results of this project have come out in the form of a series of articles.
 Azadeh is also working on the scope, nature and content of the human right to environment as well as corporate climate change litigation.
 She is a member of the committee on Business and Human Rights, International Law Association.